Bat Conservation and Mining

 To ensure the protection of endangered and threatened bat species, OSMRE works closely with our state regulatory agency partners and the U.S. Fish and Wildlife Service to ensure mining activities do not negatively impact federally listed bats that are present at a mine site.
 Through this work, and partnerships with other Federal and State agencies, OSMRE helps develop guidelines and best practices for protecting threatened and endangered bats on mine lands.

-Explore the interactive map of the U.S. coal fields and species ranges for the Indiana, northern long-eared, and gray bats.
+Explore the interactive map of the U.S. coal fields and species ranges for the Virginia big-eared, Indiana, northern long-eared, and gray bats.